 Amazon MSK encrypts your data at rest without special configuration or third-party tools.
 All data can be encrypted at rest using AWS Key Management Service (KMS) Customer Master Key (CMK) by default, or your own CMK.

 Amazon MSK also encrypts data in-transit via TLS between brokers and between clients and brokers on your cluster.
 Amazon MSK also supports TLS based certificate authentication, SASL/SCRAM authentication secured by AWS Secrets Manager, and Apache Kafka access control lists (ACLs) to authenticate and authorize producers and consumers within your cluster.

 You can start with a few brokers within an Amazon MSK cluster.
 Then, using the AWS management console or AWS CLI, you can scale up to 100’s of brokers per cluster.
 Submit a limit increase request if you need more than 15 brokers per cluster or more than 30 brokers per account.

 You can seamlessly scale up the amount of storage provisioned per broker to match changes in storage requirements using the AWS management console or AWS CLI or you can create an auto scaling policy to automatically expand your storage to meet your streaming requirements.

 Amazon MSK makes it easier for AWS customers to build end-to-end solutions by providing native AWS integrations out-of-the-box.
-You can run fully managed Apache Flink applications on data within Amazon MSK, encrypt data at rest using AWS KMS, authenticate clients to Amazon MSK using AWS Certificate Manager Private CAs or client credentials secured by AWS Secrets Manager, deploy Amazon MSK using code with AWS CloudFormation, privately connect clients within an Amazon VPC to Amazon MSK, and leverage AWS Identity and Access Management (IAM) for fine-grained service-level API control, and integrate with the AWS Glue Schema Registry to centrally control and evolve your data schemas.
+You can run fully managed Apache Flink applications on data within Amazon MSK, encrypt data at rest using AWS KMS, authenticate clients to Amazon MSK using AWS Certificate Manager Private CAs or client credentials secured by AWS Secrets Manager, deploy Amazon MSK using code with AWS CloudFormation, privately connect clients within an Amazon VPC to Amazon MSK, leverage AWS Identity and Access Management (IAM) for fine-grained service-level API control, and integrate with the AWS Glue Schema Registry to centrally control and evolve your data schemas.

 Amazon MSK deploys a best practice cluster configuration for Apache Kafka by default, and gives customers the ability to tune more than 30 different cluster configurations while supporting all dynamic and topic-level configurations.
 For more information, see Custom MSK Configurations in the documentation.